sam-mfb/docker-dev/README.md

 ## Chromium

 - Call with `--disable-gpu` to get rid of graphics warnings.
+- Call with `--window-size=1280,1024` or similar to set window size
 - Set shm size to 2gb via docker run.
 Alternatively, call with `--disable-dev-shm-usage` to avoid crashes from too small shm size